Journal Entries for Factoring Receivables

 Step 2- Receipt of Customer Payment to Bankers Factoring

 And now you wait for your customer’s payment on unpaid invoices.
-Once your customers pay your factoring company (Bankers Factoring), your earned reserve is due from the factor (the remaining balance).
-You can get additional cash flow from that last 20% or $20,000 (minus the factoring fees) referenced in your factoring agreement when the factoring company pays you your earned factoring reserve.
+Once your customers pay your invoice factoring company (Bankers Factoring), your earned reserve is due from the factor (the remaining balance).
+You can get additional cash flow from that last 20% or $20,000 (minus the factoring fees) referenced in your factoring agreement when the invoice factoring company pays you your earned factoring reserve.
 Some factors charge both interest rates and factor fees.
-Bankers typically only charges a factoring fee of .9-1.9% per 30 days.
+Bankers Factoring typically only charges a factoring fee of .9-1.6% per 30 days per our invoice factoring agreement.

 Accounting for customer payments will require using your Collections Report, which you can download daily.
 Once Bankers receives payment, you identify each invoice, and the net earned reserve (the extra $20,000 minus the factoring fee charged) or outstanding balance is remitted by Bankers Factoring, apply the payment to the invoice in the accounts receivable journal by debiting the FIS account.